Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 HAVE A BBQ BY THE BEACH

-I am guessing you’re planning on spending more than one day exploring Agnes Water and 1770 so why not enjoy a BBQ with your friends and family right down on the beach in 1770!
+I am guessing you’re planning on spending more than one day exploring this region, so why not enjoy a BBQ with your friends and family right down on the beach in 1770!

-It’s best to grab some food supplies from Foodworks in the main town of Agnes Water before driving along the coast to 1770.
+It’s best to grab some food supplies from Foodworks in the main town before driving along the coast to 1770.

 TRY STAND-UP PADDLEBOARDING

 For all of the adventure seekers out there, this one is for you.
-Stand-Up Paddleboarding is 1770 Agnes Water is a must-try if you’ve never tried it before!
+Stand-Up Paddleboarding is a must-try if you’ve never tried it before!

 Similar to the kayaking activity in 1770, you can book a Stand-Up Paddleboarding tour or rent your own and explore the waters of Seventeen Seventy.